 Where to start your journey

 And now, to finish it all off, I would like to recommend you one of my favorite rums, commonly considered to be one of, if not the, best rums in the world in its price category.
-The 12 year old El Dorado Rum.
+The 12-year-old El Dorado Rum.

 The El Dorado brand of rum is distilled by various distillers in the Demerara region of Guyana in South America who claim that some of the equipment has been in use for 200 years, giving the El Dorado a long history.
 The El Dorado brand has a number of rums, but its flagships are the 12, 15 and 21 year old rums, aged in oaken Bourbon barrels, giving them a smooth and light brown color.
 Noteworthy is, that rum is always a blend of different batches and its age denomination is usually based upon the oldest used rum.
 So “12 years old” would normally mean that only a part of the rum has aged for that long and most of it will be younger, letting Bacardi sell you “8 year old rum” – of which only a percent or so is actually that old.
 But the distillers of Demerara go the other way around: They use the age to denominate the youngest used rum.
 So a 12 year old El Dorado is in average way older than other rums denominated as, say, 15 years old.

-The 12yo El Dorado, the youngest of the bunch, is the perfect “Beginners Rum”.
+The 12-year-old El Dorado, the youngest of the bunch, is the perfect “Beginners Rum”.
 It is moderately strong (40% alcohol, and as in wine, the strength of the liquor hints at how full its body is) with a rich bouquet.
 The smell is that of baking spices: vanilla, cinnamon, rich brown sugar and a hint of nutmeg, mixed with the oaken smell from the barrels and numerous other scents that have left me and my friends debating for literally an hour at an end at times.
 Everyone will discover something in this rum, making it such a great basis to start off with.

 Taste wise, it bears the same flavors with added hints of orange peel and citrus fruits and, at least I insist so, a very faint hint of tobacco.
 It is sweet, but not overwhelmingly so.
 This, again, makes it the perfect rum to begin with, because it is bound to appeal to a larger audience by not kicking your taste buds like a mule.
 But you will have a lot of fun trying to distinguish new flavors with every sip.